jayakrishna-538/HLS-for-HandWritten-Digit-Recognition/README.md

-# HLS for HandWritten Digit Recognization
+# HLS for HandWritten Digit Recognition

 In this project we've used the following tools hls4ml,keras2c , vivado hls.